Cinnamomum zeylanicum (also called verum): family Laureacae

 .
 [View abstract]

-Can essential oils ? antibiotics be used together? by Robert Tisserand
+Can essential oils and antibiotics be used together? by Robert Tisserand

 Combination of essential oils and antibiotics reduce antibiotic resistance in plasmid-conferred multidrug resistant bacteria.